nickperkinslondon/angular-bootstrap-nav-tree/README.md

       classes: ["special", "red"]
     }]

 Each element without children, or leaf, is automatically given a leaf class.
+If you would like to force certain nodes not to be leaves (won't get leaf class and will show expand/collapse icons), set noLeaf to true in a long-form listing like so:

+    {
+      label: 'Coffeescript',
+      noLeaf: true
+    }

 You can supply a single default "on-select" function for the whole tree -- it will be called whenever a branch is selected: